rb643/fieldtrip_restingState/Output/README.md

 </div>

 ## Graph theory analysis
-The figure below present the 4 main whole brain graph metrics that were investigated across a density of 0-30% above the minimal spanning tree for all the five frequency bands.
+The figure below presents the 4 main whole brain graph metrics that were investigated across a density of 0-30% above the minimal spanning tree for all the five frequency bands.
+Lines represent group means and shaded errors indicate the standard error of the mean.
+Permutations tests across groups revealed no consistent differences that survived multiple comparison correction (correcting for each cost point at which an analysis was conducted).

 ![Graph Metrics](https://raw.githubusercontent.com/rb643/fieldtrip_restingState/master/Figures/Graphs.tif)